eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-When the AgentManager receives the workload states of the workload it manages, then the AgentManager shall send an `AgentResource` message to the Ankaios server, containing the available resources.
+When the AgentManager receives the workload states of the workload it manages, then the AgentManager shall send an `AgentLoadStatus` message to the Ankaios server, containing the available resources.

 Rationale: The Ankaios server workloads scheduler shall necessitate in the future the knowledge of available resources.